cromicron/garage-for-thesis/README.md

 # Constrained Meta Reinforcement Learning with MetaWorld

-This repository is an adaptation of [garage](https://github.com/rlworkgroup/garage), tailored to test Model-Agnostic Meta-Learning (MAML) and RL² algorithms in constrained meta reinforcement learning settings using [MetaWorld](https://github.com/Farama-Foundation/Metaworld).
+This repository is an adaptation of [garage](https://github.com/rlworkgroup/garage), tailored to test MAML and RL² algorithms in constrained meta reinforcement learning settings using [MetaWorld](https://github.com/Farama-Foundation/Metaworld).

 ## Overview